Bomb (tank): Battle service

+After Lieutenant White was evacuated, Lieutenant Ernest Mingo, from Tatamagouche, Nova Scotia, joined and remained as crew commander until the war's end.
+The regiment's tanks cleared enemy units along the IJsselmeer, through the northern Netherlands and into Germany.
+Mingo's postwar accounts of the final days described wasteful enemy counterattacks that left the fields in front of the Fusiliers’ positions covered with German dead.
+Finally, in the border town of Emden, Lieutenant Mingo received news from the tank's radio, "Unload, clear guns, the war is over."

+By VE Day, the tank had fired 6,000 rounds in battle, had five enemy tank kills, used two engines and two set of tracks and taken two direct hits from enemy shells and been hit by an infantry anti-tank rocket, yet never missed a day of action.
+The tank and crew members Rudolph, Moreault and Hall were the subject of a Canadian Army Film and Photo Unit short documentary made in 1945 entitled The Green Fields Beyond (number 2090) in 1945.

+Amphibious conversion claim

+Several years after the war, on-line reminisces of crew member Lt White suggested four tanks including Bomb were floated across the Rhine in March 1945.
+He claimed three landed together and Bomb landed slightly further downstream.
+The appearance of tanks supposedly surprised and overwhelmed the Germans.
+This story is implausible because there is no mention of such an audacious raid in the regimental history published postwar, contemporary War Diaries, period documents including Corps level orders, and thoroughly researched secondary sources.

+Description

 From the factory, serial number 8007 was equipped with a General Motors (GM) 6046 twin inline-six diesel engine.
 That engine was removed when Bomb returned to Canada.
 This was one of four standardized powerplants, which included the original Continental 9-cylinder R975 radial aircraft engine, the Ford GAA gasoline V8, and a 30-cylinder Chrysler multibank of five engine blocks on one crankcase.
 Each was an interesting engineering answer to the constantly increasing demand for tank engines.
 The GM 6046 consisted of two off-the-shelf GM 6-71 diesel truck engines connected with a transfer case to a single drive shaft.
 Unlike other models of Sherman which have doors on the rear hull, this engine was serviced from the top through large doors on the engine deck.
 With the exception of 490 M4A2 diesels issued to the US Marines, all diesel Shermans were shipped to Britain, Free French forces or the Soviet Union as Lend-Lease.
-The explanation was simple: the US military had standardized on gasoline as a fuel, and did not want vehicles with non-standard fuel.
+The explanation was simple: the US military had standardized on gasoline as a fuel and did not want vehicles with non-standard fuel.
 The main tank fuel capacity of the M4A2 148 USgal.
 Those tanks are located on the left and right rear hull sponsons, above the tracks.
 As Bomb sits on display, the latest restoration removed all fuel, grease and oil in its tanks and components.